LedFx/LedFx/docs/developer.md

 ## Document Development

-The documentation is written in reStructuredText.
+The documentation is written in Markdown format.
 Once you are finished making changes, you must build the documentation.
 To build the LedFx documentation follow the steps outlined below: